polystruct/creative/docs/datapack/worldgen.md

 ---
 layout: default
-title: Template pool
+title: Worldgen
-parent: Hierarchy
-grand_parent: Data pack
+parent: Data pack
 nav_order: 1
+has_children: true
 ---

 The template pools contain the definitions of the pools of structures